 Trajectory describes the curved path of the projectile from the muzzle to the target surface, however for examinations conducted at the laboratory, the trajectory may only reflect the travel of the projectile through the examined target surface.
-Trajectory involves determining a projectile’s directionality and measuring its angle of impact.
-There are vertical and horizontal angles of impact that can typically be measured.
-A vertical angle is the angle taken from a profile view that is measured with respect to a virtual line that is parallel to the ground and that is positioned through the projectile hole.
-A horizontal angle is the angle taken from a bird’s eye view that is measured with respect to the surface impacted by the projectile.
+Trajectory involves determining a projectile’s directionality and may include measuring its angle of impact.

 Trajectory analysis is typically conducted at the laboratory however attendance at crime scenes may be required for those items that cannot be submitted to the Centre of Forensic Sciences.

 Changes to the target surface during the shooting or by the investigating agency subsequent to the shooting (opened/closed doors or windows, changes in car seat position, sun visor, steering wheel, tires, etc.) as well as the presence of intermediate targets could affect the interpretation of the trajectory analysis results.
 Additionally conclusions may include multiple possible scenarios.

 Target surfaces will not be accepted for the purpose of trajectory analysis where the projectile impact sites have been permanently damaged/altered by the investigating agency prior to submission to the laboratory (e.g. components of a vehicle are disassembled in order to retrieve the projectile).